siberianfox/g2wiki/Digital-IO-(GPIO).md

     - Reads as boolean `True` or `False`.
   - May be disabled.
 Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled.
 (Throw a warning?)
   - Disabled pins, when read, will always read `False`.
+  - Inputs may have immediate actions that will occur as well as any assigned function.
+  - Input may be associated with a specific tool.
+The will then be accessed as a member of that tool.
+    - For example, if not associated with a tool but assigned function `1`, it can be accessed as `{in1:n}`
+    - If associated with tool 3, then it can be accessed as `{t3in1:n}`
+    - (*Question:* If we have switched to tool 3 (with `M6`), does `{in1:n}` act like `{t3in1:n}`?)

    Name | Description | Values
    ------|------------|---------